Halifax Shipyard: Halifax Industries Limited 1978–1985

 In 1978 the parent company Hawker Siddeley was placed in receivership and the shipyard's assets were held by the primary creditor, the Government of Nova Scotia.
 A consortium named Halifax Industries Limited was organized and reached an agreement with the provincial government to operate the shipyard.
 A modernization program began in 1979 with a $7.5 million mill upgrading as well as a replacement program for yard infrastructure.
 The floating dry dock Prins Hendrik Dok No. 4 (RDM-173), built in Rotterdam in 1933 (by and for NV De Rotterdamsche Droogdok Maatschappij) was purchased and rebuilt by the shipyard in 1979.
 It was renamed Scotiadock and complemented the existing graving dock for ship repair and construction.
 In 1983 a new Panamax floating dry dock was purchased, having been built in 1982 by Marine Industries Limited in Sorel, Quebec.
 It was named Novadock and gave the shipyard the ability to repair the largest-sized ships on the eastern seaboard.

 Halifax-Dartmouth Industries Limited 1985–1994

-In 1985 the shipyard declared bankruptcy and was purchased by a group of Nova Scotia investors who organized it as Halifax-Dartmouth Industries Limited (HDIL).
+In 1985 the shipyard declared bankruptcy and was purchased by a group of Nova Scotia investors, led by former Saint John Shipbuilding president Andy McArthur, who organized it as Halifax-Dartmouth Industries Limited (HDIL).
 In 1992, Quebec-based engineering firm SNC-Lavalin was the successful bidder for the Maritime Coastal Defence Vessel Project which would build what is today known as the Kingston class.
 SNC-Lavalin sub-contracted HDIL for the ship design and construction of the twelve vessels.